-Note: If any machines on which your are deploying SAS 9.2 use IPv6, then a different deployment procedure is required.
-For more information, see "IPv6 Windows Machines that Communicate with SAS Foundation Servers" on page 68. \triangle
+Note: If any machines on which you are deploying SAS 9.3 use IPv6, then a different deployment procedure is required.
+For more information, see "IPv6" Windows Machines That Communicate with SAS Foundation Servers" on page 85.

-14 Specify the location (SAS Home) where you want to install SAS.
+15. Specify the location (SAS Home) where you want to install SAS.
+For more information, see "SAS Installation Directory (SAS Home) Considerations" on page 81.

-Note: The deployment wizard prompts you for SAS Home the first time that you run the wizard.
-On any subsequent sessions on this machine, the wizard uses the previously specified location for SAS Home. \triangle
+Note: The deployment wizard prompts you for SAS Home the first time you run the wizard.
+On any subsequent sessions on this machine, the wizard uses the previously specified location for SAS Home.